 Leave the tangled cord chargers at home.
 The size of a Blackberry, this cordless charger powers 2 devices simultaneously through DC or AC outlets.
 The prongs rotate 180 degrees so the charger doesn't block other holes in the outlets.
 It's compatible with leading laptop manufacturers and features tips for cell phones, cameras and iPod/iPhones, eliminating the need to carry most power cords.
 If one of your device's tips isn't included, Targus will send it free.

-Though not tangible, this security software is helpful for one critical reason: 12,000 laptops are lost in US airports each week and two-thirds are never returned, according to research firm Poneman Institute.
+This security software is helpful for one critical reason: 12,000 laptops are lost in US airports each week and two-thirds are never returned, according to research firm Poneman Institute.
 LoJack software enables the laptop owner to remotely locate and lock the device and delete sensitive files.
-The LoJack Theft Recovery Team works with law enforcement to try to recover it.
+The LoJack Theft Recovery Team works with law enforcement to try to recover.

 When you must leave your heavy laptop behind, this compact, wireless pen allows users to write, sketch and draw freely using regular paper while it simultaneously captures and stores work in the real-time Flash memory.
 It can be uploaded to a computer via USB.
 Handwritten notes become typewritten with accompanying software MyScriptNotes 3.0.

 This portable scanner weighs less than 1 lb. and is powered via USB.
 With accompanying software, businesspeople can scan and organize receipts, travel expenses and business cards while en route.
 The scanner extracts information from hard copies and sends to a "digital filing cabinet" on the user's computer.
-The best part is the data can be exported directly to TurboTax, Excel and Numbers for iPad.
+The best part is the data can be exported.

 Apple's iPad still rocks the top of business travelers' must-have lists because it's lightweight, compact and serves multiple business and entertainment purposes.
 About the size of a steno pad and just over 1 lb., the iPad is the perfect computer supplement, allowing you to read books and magazines, watch movies, edit spreadsheets, read email, search the Internet, record meetings and download music and travel apps, among other functions.
 "The app store is so comprehensive that I can essentially run my online business from the iPad," said Matt Reider, creator of travel website, CanuckAbroad.com.